 I am purchasing my first flat in Wimborne Minster benefiting from help to buy.
 The developers refused to move on the price so I negotiated five thousand pounds worth of extras instead.
 The sale representative advised me not to tell my lawyer about this side-deal as it may put at risk my mortgage with the lender.
 Is this normal?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Should I be wary that estate agents that I am dealing with are recommending a nationwide conveyancing firm rather than a local Wimborne Minster conveyancing company?
+Should I be wary that brokers that I am dealing with are suggesting a factory type conveyancing firm rather than a local Wimborne Minster conveyancing company?

-As with lots of professional services, often suggestions from relatives can be most helpful.
-Nevertheless there are many players in a conveyancing deal; estate agents, mortgage brokers and banks may recommend conveyancers to instruct.
-On occasion the solicitors might be known to one of the organisations as being good in their field, but occasionally there is an underlying financial incentive behind the endorsement.
-You are free to choose your own lawyer.
-You need to be aware that most lenders specify a panel list of law firms you are obliged to use for the lender aspect of your conveyancing.
+As is the case with many professional services, often suggestions from connections can be very helpful.
+Yet there are many players in a conveyancing deal; estate agents, financial adviser and mortgage companies might all recommend conveyancers to select.
+Sometimes these solicitors might be known to one of the organisations as experts in their field, but occasionally there might be a commercial relationship behind the endorsement.
+You have the discretion to choose your preferred conveyancer.
+You need to be aware that some lenders specify a panel list of law firms you are obliged to use for the lender aspect of your conveyancing.